ananthk37/ParallelProject/Report.md

 ![Selection CUDA Strong Scaling Comm](Graphs/selection_strong_cuda_comm.png)
 ![Selection CUDA Strong Scaling Main](Graphs/selection_strong_cuda_main.png)

+For CUDA, the communication time stays consistent with the number of processes.
+This is because the only communication that happens is transferring the data to and from the device, which is constant with each implementation.
+The total computation time remains roughly the same since the number of comparisons necessary does not change.

 #### Strong Scaling MPI
 ![Selection MPI Strong Scaling Comp](Graphs/selection_strong_mpi_comp.png)
 ![Selection MPI Strong Scaling Comm](Graphs/selection_strong_mpi_comm.png)
 ![Selection MPI Strong Scaling Main](Graphs/selection_strong_mpi_main.png)

+The computation time decreases with an increase in processors.
+This is because the size of the individual selection sorts on the partion of data in each process is smaller, allowing the individual sorts to complete faster.
+Communication time does increase as a factor, since more threads are communicating to merge sorted subarrays.
+In general, the decrase in computation time improves the performance with more processors, since the individual sorts are the slowest step.

 #### Speedup CUDA
 ![Selection CUDA Speedup Comp](Graphs/selection_speedup_cuda_comp.png)
 ![Selection CUDA Speedup Comm](Graphs/selection_speedup_cuda_comm.png)
 ![Selection CUDA Speedup Main](Graphs/selection_speedup_cuda_main.png)

+The CUDA implementations generally don't speedup as the number of threads increases.
+This is because the algorithm was written to sort fixed-size blocks at a time using selection sort, so increasing the number of Threads would not improve performance.
+The performance using arrays of size $2^{20}$ may be due to the time required to startup more unused GPU threads or synchronize with unused threads.

 #### Speedup MPI